y-matsuda97/agent_simple/base_rule.md

 # Code Example Requirements

 * All functions must include type annotations.
-* Must provide clear, Google-style docstrings.
+* Provide clear, Google-style docstrings.
 * Key logic should be annotated with comments.
 * Provide usage examples in the `tests/` directory or as a `__main__` section.
 * Include error handling.